 What was it like living at the peak of Hip Hop culture from a child to an adult?

-Put it simple and plain, living in Atlanta is like being baptized in swag honestly.
+Put it plain and simple, living in Atlanta is like being baptized in swag, honestly.
 It’s so diverse out here you don’t know what you could walk into.
-If you put the work in and meet the people you’re supposed to you’ll do everything you desire.
+If you put the work in and meet the people you’re supposed to, you’ll do everything you desire.
 That’s the only way I can look at it.

 Do you have any idols or sources of inspiration for your career?—Any favorite artists?

-Oh, for sure I would say Kanye and Pharrell are my biggest musical inspirations by far.
-Just because of us growing up with them and seeing the two differences of that career; you had Kanye who wanted to go beyond the level of just making beats whereas Pharrell found comfort in that shadow-like position and ascended to a phenomenal level in his career just like Kanye did, but differently.
-I remember seeing Pharrell in Frontin’ and just connecting “Oh he’s not just doing the hooks on these songs, he’s making the beats too.”
+Oh, for sure, I would say Kanye and Pharrell are my biggest musical inspirations by far.
+Just because of us growing up with them and seeing the two differences of their career.
+You had Kanye who wanted to go beyond the level of just making beats, where Pharrell found comfort in that shadow-like position and ascended to a phenomenal level in his career just like Kanye did, but differently.
+I remember seeing Pharrell in Frontin’ and just connecting, “Oh he’s not just doing the hooks on these songs, he’s making the beats, too.”
 So acknowledging the mindset the two of them had for what they wanted is a storybook to me.
-And that is where I get my grand and phenomenal nature from as well.
+And that is where I get my grand and pop star nature from as well.
 To me, they’re the blueprint—whichever way you do it, with hard work and consistency, you always come out on top.